 The Center for Teaching and Learning (CTL) offers a variety of resources to enhance the teaching effectiveness of Georgia Tech's undergraduate teaching assistants (UTAs) and graduate teaching assistants (GTAs).
 Serving as a TA is an exceptional opportunity to build and demonstrate mastery in your discipline while perfecting your skills in group presentation and individual consulting.
-Supplementing your TA experience with training in the science of teaching and learning will improve not only your performance of your TA duties, but will also enhance your fit for a future faculty position.
+Supplementing your TA experience with training in teaching and learning will improve not only your performance of your TA duties, but will also enhance your fit for a future faculty position.
 Not planning a career in academia?
 We can help you translate and apply the skills you develop through your TA experience to your chosen career.

 TA Orientation (TAO)